MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 Now we need an `ExtractRTStruct` module to convert RTSTRUCT data into CSOs (Contour Segmentation Objects).
 CSOs allow MeVisLab to visualize the contours on the CT scan and to interact with them.

-Then coonect it with the `DicomImportExtraOutput` as shown in the figure:
+Then connect it with the `DicomImportExtraOutput` as shown in the figure:

 ![ExtractRTStruct vonverter](/images/tutorials/image_processing/converter.png "ExtractRTStruct converter")